|200 Metres||21.20||Couva||10 JUL 2011|

 “My biggest interest outside of track and field is helping those in need, no matter what the situation, be it emotional or physical support.”

-But the schedule of a student-athlete is packed with studying, training and competing, leaving Lendore very little time to pursue this passion.
+But the schedule of a professional athlete leaves Lendore with very little time to pursue this passion.

 “It’s more of a time to time basis.
 When people come to me, I try to help in any way I can, especially the younger kids.”